Salvo-32/HarbourWasteControl-IoT2021/Evaluation.md

 6. ```plot_oml_consum --input ~/.iot-lab/277099/consumption/st_lrwan1_5.oml --power --label "Endpoint (stlrwan1-5) - Power consumption analysis - Exp ID 277099"```
 ![277099_stlrwan1-5_PowerMonitoring](./Picture/Evaluation/277099_stlrwan1-5_PowerMonitoring.png)

 ## 3. Network technology assessment
 ### Network traffic analysis

-## 4. Security and Privacy
-Use the security protocol offered by LoRaWAN 1.0 that specifies the use of a number of security keys: NwkSKey, AppSKey and AppKey.
-All keys have a length of 128 bits, the algorithm used is AES-128.
-Before a node can exchange messages in the LoRaWAN network, activation procedure has to be finished.
-For the project we use Over-the-Air Activation (OTAA) method.

 ## Sources
 * https://www.google.com/intl/en-GB/forms/about/